samirm00/explore/README.md

 # HackYourFuture explore

 The explore module is your first look at what being a developer is, and at how the HackYourFuture program works.
-By completing it, you will also have a better idea of what will be expected of you throughout the 7 months of studying at HackYourFuture, so you can make an informed decision on whether you want to commit your time to getting into the tech industry.
+By completing it, you will also have a better idea of what will be expected of you throughout the 8 months of studying at HackYourFuture, so you can make an informed decision on whether you want to commit your time to getting into the tech industry.

-Before diving in, please visit our [application page](https://www.hackyourfuture.net/apply) to learn more about the selection process at HackYourFuture.
-Note that our course is exclusively for people with a refugee background, and your application may be declined for non-technical reasons.
-If you are not sure if you are eligible, please contact us at info@hackyourfuture.net with an explanation of your situation and we will get back to you.
-Completing this module is no guarantee to getting into the program, but it will always be a good first step into web development.

 Now let's get to the fun stuff: